CONDUITlab/CCDEF/_sources/groups.rst.txt

 - SpO2
 - ABP

-Once again, these can be tabular or single channel as described in detail :ref:`here<Dataset_details>`.
+Once again, these can be tabular, single channel or a combination as described in detail :ref:`here<Dataset_details>`.

 Clinical
 ==================